 Foodies guide to Dusseldorf | Top places for food travellers

 Pure Pastry pâtisserie

 Those with a sweet tooth can find the most amazing cakes and pastries at ‘Pure Pastry pâtisserie’.
 Pure Pastry pâtisserie is located in the Carlsplatz market.

-Tim Tegtmeier is the chief pastry chef and cook here and has been awarded the accolade of Pâtissier of the Year.
+Foodies guide to Dusseldorf | Top places for food travellers